Funding of science: By country

 Different countries spend vastly different amounts on research, in both absolute and relative terms.
 For instance, South Korea and Israel spend more than 4% of their GDP while many less developed countries spend less than 1%.
 In developed economies, GERD is financed mainly by the business sector, whereas the government and the university sector dominates in less-developed economies.
 In some countries, funding from the Rest of the World makes up 20-30% of total GERD, probably due to FDI and foreign aid, but only in Mali it is the main source of fund.
 Private non-profit is not the main source of fund in any countries, but it reaches 10% of total GERD in Columbia and Honduras.

 When comparing annual GERD and GDP Growth, it can be seen that countries with lower GERD are often growing faster.
 However, as most of these countries are developing, their growth is probably driven by other factors of production.
 On the other hand, developed countries who have higher GERD also produce positive growth rates.
 GERD in these countries has a more substantial contribution to growth rate.

 Recessions

 In crisis, business R&D tends to act procyclically.
-As R&D is a long-term investments and so disruptions should be avoided Keynesian countercyclical reactions were advocated for in the wake of the 2008 financial crisis, but this was difficult to achieve for some countries.
+As R&D is a long-term investments and so disruptions should be avoided.
+Keynesian countercyclical reactions were advocated for after the 2008 financial crisis, but this was difficult to achieve for some countries.
 Due to the nature of COVID-19, the pandemic accelerated publicly funded R&D spending in 2020, primarily into the pharmaceutical industry.
 A fall is expected in spending for 2021, although not below 2020 levels.
 The pandemic made health research and sectors with strategic value-chain dependencies the main target of science funding.